prjemian/spec2nexus/docs/source/nexus_file_layout.rst

    #C spec1ID  User = polar
    #O0    Theta  Two Theta  sample x  sample y

-..
-FIXME: get instrument name from first #C? as SPEC_instrument?

 From this example, this content is written to attributes of the file root:

 .. code-block::